ganslate-team/ganslate/docs/tutorials/custom_architecture.md

     ...

     gan:
-        _target_: "project.architectures.YourFancyGAN"  # Location of your GAN class
+        _target_: project.architectures.YourFancyGAN  # Location of your GAN class
         ...

     optimizer:                # Optimizer config that includes your custom hyperparameter